CHOOSING A CANNABIS PRODUCT

 IS THE FORMULATION APPROPRIATE FOR MY PET?

 Cannabis products come in a variety of formulations that are available for use in animals.
 Oils and tinctures are the most common formulations, allowing for accurate dosing and easy administration for most pets.
 Capsules have also been used, and while they do not provide as much flexibility in dosing as a liquid, they can be a convenient dosing format for many pets once a target dose is achieved.
-Treats specifically formulated for animals can also make administration easier, but like capsules, do not provide as much flexibility in dosing.
+Treats specifically formulated for animals can also make administration easier, but like capsules, do not provide as much flexibility in dosing, and at this time all products marketed for pet consumption are unregulated and are black-market products.

 DOES IT CONTAIN AN APPROPRIATE CANNABINOID/TERPENE PROFILE?